 Marietta Farm is located in Andover and features a pumpkin slingshot, cannons to shoot corn and pumpkins, a corn pit, an inflatable bouncer for the little ones, and more.
-From September 30th-October 2nd, you can enjoy Greater Andover Days, which includes a parade, fireworks, KidFest, live entertainment, a fishing clinic, beer garden, ice cream social, hot dog eating contest, craft fair, carnival, car show, and more.
+You can enjoy Greater Andover Days, which includes a parade, fireworks, KidFest, live entertainment, a fishing clinic, a beer garden, an ice cream social, a hot dog eating contest, a craft fair, a carnival, a car show, and more.

 From Stearns, you can enjoy colorful foliage at Crack in the Rocks, a series of giant fissures through massive slabs of sandstone.
 By hiking the Blue Heron Loop Trail, you’ll pass through the natural passageways that provide fantastic photo-ops, especially in autumn.
 Visitors can also don their Halloween costumes and hitch a ride on the pumpkin train, which rolls into “creepy wooded areas” and through a historic tunnel on its way to a haunted house experience and other Halloween activities hosted at Barthell Coal Camp.